Ontario man, 50, identified as victim of Mont Tremblant gondola crash

 The two were in the gondola mid-way up the mountain when the impact of the machine ejected them from the cabin.
 They fell many metres to the ground, police said, unable to confirm the exact distance.

+Bilodeau said it's still unclear why a drilling machine was operating near a moving gondola.

 "Still a lot of possible witnesses to meet, including of course the man who was operating this drill.
-He was in a state of shock following this," Bilodeau said.
+He was in a state of shock following this," she said.

 MULTIPLE INVESTIGATIONS